 The Gulf Islands National Seashore is a 160-mile string of barrier islands stretching from Okaloosa in Florida to Cat Island, Mississippi.
 Famed for their intensely white quartz-sand beaches and two-tone water, the islands are warm and sunny most of the year and make a great winter destination.

 Further east past Panama City lies St. George, one of the barrier islands off the coast of the oyster-harvesting town of Apalachicola.
-This is the stretch of Florida’s Gulf shoreline known as the Forgotten Coast, so it’s perhaps unsurprising that St. George and its uninhabited neighbours St. Vincent and Dog Island remain remarkably unspoiled.
+This stretch of Florida’s Gulf shoreline is known as the Forgotten Coast, so it’s perhaps unsurprising that St. George and its uninhabited neighbours St. Vincent and Dog Island remain remarkably unspoiled.

 Seafood is an obvious speciality.
 At the Blue Parrot Oceanfront Cafe, you’ll find beachfront dining and a tiki bar on the largest sea-view deck on the island.
 Grab a plate of blackened deep sea scallops, a frozen margarita and settle down for the Gulf Coast sunset show.

 Cedar Keys National Wildlife Refuge

 About 50 miles southwest of Gainesville, the port of Cedar Key is one of the Gulf Coast’s genuine treasures and lies totally off the tourist trail.
 Despite being so close to the mainland this isolated island community of around 800 souls can only be reached by a single road, but at the end of it you’ll find a remote, tranquil taste of old Florida; a working fishing town home to artists, writers and runaways.